BondWong/blockchain/doc/Transactions.md

 There are three kinds of transaction in bitcoin.
 They are standard transaction, spend coinbase, coinbase/generation.
 Zooming in, there are five types standard transaction.
 We only focus on the most common one -- Pay-to-Public-Key-Hash (P2PKH).
 In P2PKH, the locking script of an output is a bitcoin address, which can be unlocked by a digital signature of the new owner.

 Let's go back to Trumpy builds wwall example.
+Trumpy made a payment of 2 bitcoins to Bob's address.
+The locking script of this transaction output looks like this:

+`OP_DUP OP_HASH160 <Bob's address>` OP_EQUAL OP_CEHCKSIG`